MirImaadAli1/ProcedurePulseWeb/README.md

 ![Image](https://s3.amazonaws.com/creativetim_bucket/products/71/original/material-dashboard-react.jpg?1638950990)

 Our professional auditing website is designed for managers and employers to effortlessly create, share, and manage audits, prioritizing a streamlined and efficient auditing process.

-**Fully Coded Elements**
-Material Dashboard 2 React is built with over 70 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
-All components can take variations in color, which you can easily modify using MUI styled() API and sx prop.
-You will save a lot of time going from prototyping to full-functional code because all elements are implemented.

 ProcedurePulse has been created with prebuilt design blocks.

 Special thanks go to: